MCCTeam/MCCTeam.github.io/source/guide/installation.md

 ### Installation

-#### F-Droid and Termux
+#### Termux

-In order to install Termux, you need to have F-Droid installed, it's a free, libre and open-source alternative to Google Play Store, the reason we're installing Termux from F-Droid is that the Play Store version is outdated and not supported anymore.

-> **⚠️ IMPORTANT: The Play Store version of Termux is outdated and not supported, do not use it, use the F-Droid one.**
+> **⚠️ IMPORTANT: The Play Store version of Termux is outdated and not supported, do not use it, use the the [Github one](https://github.com/termux/termux-app/releases/latest/).**

-Go to [F-Droid website](https://f-droid.org/), click on `Download F-Droid` button, save the APK file and run it.
+Go to [the Termux Github latest release](https://github.com/termux/termux-app/releases/latest/), download the `debug_universal.apk`, unzip it and run it.
-You also can watch a [Youtube tutorial for Installation](https://www.youtube.com/watch?v=_0fhLF8a1nU)

 > **ℹ️ NOTE: If your file manager does not let you run APK files, install and use `File Manager +` and give it a permission to install 3rd party applications when asked.**

-Once you've installed F-Droid, open it, search for `Termux` and install it (just the app with name `Termux`, you do not need other Termux apps).

-**⚠️ VERY IMPORTANT ⚠️: Once you have installed Termux, open it, bring down the Android menu for notifications, on Termux notification, drag down until you see the following options: `Exit | Acquire wakelock`, press on the `Acquire wakelock` and allow Termux to have a battery optimization exclusion permission when asked.
+> **⚠️ VERY IMPORTANT ⚠️: Once you have installed Termux, open it, bring down the Android menu for notifications, on Termux notification, drag down until you see the following options: `Exit | Acquire wakelock`, press on the `Acquire wakelock` and allow Termux to have a battery optimization exclusion permission when asked.
 If you do not do this, your performance will be poorer and the Termux might get killed by Android while running in the background!**

 #### Installing Ubuntu 22.04